pl-luk/dmenu-prompts/README.md

 ### Usage
 * `wlan.sh interface` to run wlan.sh on *interface*.
 * `wlan.sh --help` or `wlan.sh -h`to display a help message.
+* `wlan.sh --restore interface`to setup wpa_supplicant and connect to the last network (use this as autostart in your wm)